tolik518/SoG-Savegame-Editor/README.md

 ## Download
 Head over to the releases if you are just here for the [download link](https://github.com/tolik518/SoG_SGreader/releases), then press on `Assets`
-on the latest version and download the `SoG_SGreader.exe` file.
+on the latest version and download the `SoG_SGreader.zip` file.

 Or just [press here](https://github.com/tolik518/SoG_SGreader/releases/latest/download/SoG_SGreader.zip) to download the latest version.